heidi-holappa/ot-harjoitustyo/documentation/testing-documentation.md

 ## Existing quality issues
 * The error message is not user fiendly when the project is not initialized with the command 'poetry run invoke build.'
+* Exception handling in the application logic could be improved by using tailored exceptions
 * In the contact preview text-widget text layout has spacing issues.